 "It seems to be a pattern of how social media is created.
 On top of people running these platforms being just so powerful, it also feels like the algorithms are discriminatory," Shawa said.
 "Even though they're not human, they were programmed by humans that are complicit."

-When Instagram was called out on this issue, the company said it had to do with a glitch due to their automated systems launching an update to help detect whether reshared media in someone's story was actually still available or not.
+When Instagram was called out on this issue, the company said it had to do with a glitch due to their automated systems launching an update to help detect whether reshared media in someone's story was still available or not.

 "Unfortunately, the update resulted in our systems treating all reshared media posted before midnight as missing," the company shared on their Twitter.
 "Part of the reason that it took us such a long time to figure out what was taking place was because this had been an automated deployment, and we had to comb through every possibility."